0x9p/mf-secured-gateway/README.md

 # MF Secured Gateway Network Installation Script

-A bash script for setting up a dual WiFi interface device to act as a **Secured Gateway**.
-This script connects one interface to an internet source and creates a highly secured access point on the second interface with enterprise-grade security features.
+A bash script for setting up a triple WiFi interface device to act as a **Dual Secured Gateway**.
+This script connects one interface to an internet source and creates two highly secured access points on the remaining interfaces with enterprise-grade security features.

 ## 🚀 **Key Features**